Post overview: Complete 2 Day NYC itinerary for first time visitors

 - Top of the Rock: On the 70th floor of the Rockefeller Center (approximately 850 ft) is Top of the Rock, offering stunning 360° views of Manhattan.
 In my opinion, Top of the Rock offers the best view of all the observation decks.

 - Summit One Vanderbilt: New York City’s newest observation deck, nearly every surface is made of either glass or a mirror (even the floor).
-This is the best observation deck in NYC for the experience, which is only made more unforgettable when you consider you’re 1,100 feet in the air.
+Suspending 1,100 feet above ground, this is the best observation deck in NYC for the experience.

 After you decide which observation deck to see you can continue walking down Fifth Avenue.
 These following buildings are all clustered around Fifth Avenue and 42nd St.